 2 Weeks Out

 - Do any home shopping: furniture, decor, silver-, glass-, and dinnerware

-- Get final headcount by following up on unanswered invitations
+- Get a final headcount by following up on unanswered invitations

 - Begin chores listed on your cleaning schedule – see suggestions for cleaning schedule below

 1 Week Out